 Flu (Influenza)

 Flu (or influenza) is a viral infection that tends to be more common in the colder months of the year.
-It spreads easily through people sneezing and coughing.
-Rates of flu are extremely high this winter.
+Most people catch flu in the winter as it spreads easily through people sneezing and coughing.

 Symptoms in children include fever, cough, sneezing, runny nose, headache, muscle aches, tiredness, and sore throat.

 All children aged 2-13 years are encouraged to have the flu vaccine each winter.
-This not only reduces the risk of them getting unwell with the flu but also reduces the risk of them transmitting it to family members.
+If you are pregnant it's also really important to consider getting the flu vaccine.
+This not only reduces the risk of getting unwell with the flu but also reduces the risk of them transmitting it to family members.
 After the elderly (aged over 75 years), children under the age of 5 years have the greatest risk of being admitted to hospital with flu.

 If your child has any of the following: